sy-renz-anthony/SmartBin/README.md

 # SmartBin

 Trash Bin that automatically segregates wet, dry, and metallic materials.
 It also detects when the bins are full and can be monitored online through a MERN web app.
+I deployed the backend of this project to render.com and is now currently running, though it isn't really deployed appropriate for production still it is enough to play around with it's functionalities. the URL for the backend is: https://smartbin-x0i7.onrender.com

 ## Backend NPM modules setup
 ### Run this command in the directory of the backend